 Christmas in the 1800s

-Join me now as we peer over the shoulders of some devote diarists of yesterday.
-Perhaps they won’t mind.
+Join me now as we peer over the shoulders of some devoted diarists of yesterday.
+They won’t mind.
 There are young women alone in lonely cabins, such as the one above.
-There are fragile lasses who write in extravagant pose; a glimpse into the life of a desperately poor young woman; and, then, just everyday folks-as they penned Christmas memories from the shadows of country cottages to the spirited campfires of pioneer trails.
+There are fragile lasses who write in extravagant prose; a glimpse into the life of a desperately poor young woman; and, then, those few that penned Christmas memories from the shadows of country cottages to the spirited campfires of pioneer trails.
 Some of these survived, almost forgotten, only to be brought to life many years later.

 Emily French’s diary reveals what it was like at Christmas for a poor woman in Colorado in 1890.
 Emily was working as a laborer in the Keller household, where she earned barely enough to survive.